 Gus Fring was originally written as a character named Kesyer Söze (a reference to The Usual Suspects (1995)).
 Söze was supposed to appear late in the first season but a writers strike shortened the season.
 Giancarlo Esposito who played Gus appeared in The Usual Suspects.

-Before working together on Breaking Bad (2008), Vince Gilligan had already cast Bryan Cranston against his usual type in "Drive," an episode of The X-Files (1993) that Gilligan wrote in which Cranston played a white supremacist with an infection that made his head explode if his car's speed dipped below 50 miles per hour.
-Gilligan has said their collaboration in this episode convinced him that Cranston was the only actor who could portray Walter White as they had a hard time finding someone who could portray a sympathetic villain when casting "The X-Files" episode.
+Vince Gilligan had already cast Bryan Cranston against his usual type in The X-Files (1993) episode The X-Files: Drive (1998).
+Cranston played a white supremacist with an infection that makes his head explode if his car's speed dips below 50 miles per hour.
+Gilligan has said their collaboration convinced him that Cranston was the only actor who could portray Walter White.

 The popularity of the TV series spawned a cottage industry for a variety of Albuquerque (NM) citizens, including everything from cosmetics, spa, bathroom and 'blue rock' candy products to a tour of both the good and bad locations used in the series.

 The mascot for Walter Jr.'s high school is the Skyhawk.
 Signs can be seen on the walls in some of the school shots.
 Vince Gilligan went to L.C.
-Bird High School in Chesterfield, VA, where the mascot is the Skyhawk.
+Byrd High School in Chesterfield, VA, where the mascot is the Skyhawk.